openAVproductions/openAV-manual/source/luppp.rst

 The first controls below the clip section are the effect section.
 In your JACK connection manager of your choice you will notice the Send_track_X and Return_track_X ports.
-Connecting the send to the input of a plugin and the output back to the returns of Luppp will send the audio through this plugin.
+Connecting the send to the input of a JACK client and the output back to the returns of Luppp will send the audio through this other JACK client.
 To enable the processing, click on the yellow FX Button.
 With the knob you can adjust the volume of the effect.
 This feature gives you endless possibilities.
 You could add as many effects as